We all know that people are lazy and many good things can come from it.

 8. You learn organising tracks

-Track labeling, naming, coloring - getting ideas in fast can be easy, but keeping track and an overview can be overwhelming, if you do not clean up after yourself.
+Track labelling, naming, coloring - getting ideas in fast can be easy, but keeping track and an overview can be overwhelming, if you do not clean up after yourself.
 Every good structured template offers you starting points on how to keep a clean project.
 Set markers on the horizontal sphere to arrange your track and do not exceed a part.
 Name and color your tracks, groups and return channel in the vertical, to always have an overview.
 Try setting colors or names, that you reuse in all projects.
 Once you found colors and names you like, save these settings as default, to only do this work once.

 9. You learn basics of mastering